microsoft/pxt-calliope/docs/projects/milk-carton-robot/code.md

 ## Step 3: calibrate the servo

-Download the [servo calibration program](/examples/servo-calibrator) to determine to opening and closing angles of the servo for your robot.
+Download the [servo calibration program](/projects/servo-calibrator) to determine the opening and closing angles of the servo for your robot.

 https://youtu.be/lZxWC82HDn0